pshephardiii/share-a-bite/README.md

 + Absord third-party API to acquire information about restaurants, including location, menu, and website.

 + Change the home page into a "feed" that algorithmically determines what content is prioritized for a user based on their restaurant and dish preferences, contacts, past posts, etc.

++ Adjust search functionality so that users can find restaurants and access their show pages.